loicland/play_plonk/README.md

 python play.py
 ```

-- click on the map where you think the image was taken
+- Click on the map where you think the image was taken
-- press space to move to the next image
+- Press space to move to the next image
-- total of 50 pictures
+- Total of 50 pictures
-- final processing can take a little while, please be patient
+- The final processing can take a little while, please be patient
+- I know it crashes at the end, I suck at GUIs, but please send me the text with the score

 thanks :)